 We specialize in massage therapy, physiotherapy, chiropractic, osteopathy…

 Or is that?

-Sorry all you health care, wellness, and holistic businesses out there.
-I see you guys do this all the time.
-Hell, I did it myself when I was massaging!
 You make a big list of your services and say that’s what you specialize in.
-But I probably don’t have to tell you that all massage therapy clinics offer essentially the same kinds of services.
+But let’s be realistic: all massage therapy clinics offer essentially the same kinds of services.
 All multidisciplinary clinics?
 Same thing.
 And this applies to anyone with a service, from childcare to gymnastics coaching to accounting to, yes, web design.